njsdias/MachineLearning/ScalaMLProjects/2-Telecom/README.md

 ![dt_pros_cons](https://user-images.githubusercontent.com/37953610/59222160-c6fd9500-8bc0-11e9-9a50-84adf33cd8d4.JPG)

-We identify the most important features of the best model are:
+We identify the most important features of the best model which are used for decision making.
+So, the two most important reasons why a customer is likely to churn are:

 - total_international_num_calls